Best Steps To Grow Cacao Plants In Containers

 - Trees can grow to a height of 5 to 6 feet (1.5 to 1.8 meters) with a trunk diameter of 1.5 to 2 feet when fully developed (0.46–0.61 m).

-- In the pot, sow the seeds or seedlings.
-Transferring the cacao to your growing container is all left to accomplish at this point.
+- Sow the seeds or seedlings in the pot.
+Transferring the cacao to your growing container is all left to accomplish now.
 Create a depression deep enough to accommodate a young seedling or press the germinated seeds ½ inch (1.3 cm) into the ground.
 To secure the seeds or seedlings, fill in the dirt and lightly pat it down.

 - Limit 2-3 seeds or 1 seedling per container, as chocolate trees require space to flourish; if the plants outgrow their original location, be ready to relocate them.